Online Learning for Obstacle Avoidance

-where $\mathbf{w}_t$ is a bounded, unknown, possibly-adversarial disturbance.
+where $\mathbf{w}_t \in \mathbb{R}^{d_w}$ is a bounded, unknown, possibly-adversarial disturbance\footnote{The results here are presented for linear time-invariant (LTI) systems.
+Additionally, we present the case $d_w = d_x$, which affords the disturbances the most `power'; these results immediately extend to the inclusion of a non-identity disturbance-to-state matrix and $d_w \leq d_x$ in Eqn. \ref{Eqn:Dynamics}.}.
 For many practical systems the linear dynamics assumption is reasonable; one example is a control-affine system with feedback linearization.
 Additionally, $\mathbf{w}_t$ can encompass small, unmodeled nonlinearities.
 Our task is to construct this ``residual" controller generating $\mathbf{u}_t$ to avoid obstacles.
 As such, $\mathcal{O}_\mathcal{T}$ is the optimistic, goal-oriented planner (in practice, an off-the-shelf algorithm, e.g., \citep{sucan2012_OMPL}) and our controller is the safety mechanism that becomes active \emph{only when needed} and in a provably effective manner.